whitphx/stlite/README.md

 ## HTTP requests

-To make HTTP requests, these libraries work on _stlite_.
+To make HTTP requests, these libraries work on _Stlite_.

 - `requests` (only [these classes and methods](https://github.com/koenvo/pyodide-http?tab=readme-ov-file#supported-packages))
 - `urllib` (only [these classes and methods](https://github.com/koenvo/pyodide-http?tab=readme-ov-file#supported-packages))